RazrFalcon/rustybuzz/README.md

   [ttf-parser](https://github.com/RazrFalcon/ttf-parser) side.
   And while the parsing algorithm is very different, it's not better or worse, just different.
 - Malformed fonts will cause an error.
 HarfBuzz uses fallback/dummy shaper in this case.
+- No font size property.
+Shaping is always using UnitsPerEm.
+You should scale the result manually.
 - Most of the TrueType and Unicode handling code was moved into separate crates.
 - rustybuzz doesn't interact with any system libraries and must produce exactly the same results on all OS'es and targets.